mdt322/Taste-Of-Caribbean-App/README.md

    docker-compose up --build
    ```

-   **Note:** When testing the app through Expo Go on your mobile device, change 'localhost' to your machine's local IP address in both the /src/screens/RegisterScreen.js and /src/screens/LoginScreen.js files.
-The values will be marked with a comment marked as IMPORTANT above it.
+   **Note:** When testing the app through Expo Go on your mobile device, alter your .env in the main project directory and uncomment the entry for REACT_APP_BACKEND_URL Insert your backend's ip url where prompted.

 ### Project Structure